 So you might have gathered by now that I’m a children’s writer.
-My debut novel for teens, Summer of No Regrets, is coming out in May.
+My debut novel for teens, Summer of No Regrets, is out now!
 It’s feel-good and about friendship and finding your place in the world.

 I also write short stories, flash fiction and short plays, although these tend to be for adults.
 Several of my short scripts have been made into films.

 This is the cover for my book and I just LOVE it.
 It was designed by Anne Glenn, a designer who has created lots of the stunning covers for Firefly Press.
 I love it because it tells you what sort of story is inside without using any words - and that’s really clever.